-The breeding-nursing ground of fish and their migration path are highly dependent on the above flow related Services of four major ecosystems in the study area commences only with the monsoon rain and increased freshwater flow in the estuary while the famous Sundari tree fails to cope with the lack of fresh water in the estuarine islands.
+The breeding-nursing ground of fish and their migration path are highly dependent on the above flow related components.
+For example, migration of Hilsa commences only with the monsoon rain and increased freshwater flow in the estuary while the famous Sundari tree fails to cope with the lack of fresh water in the estuarine islands.
 The Sundarbans mangrove vegetation consists of a group of plants of special adaptation that thrives in a wide gradient of salinity.
-About 100 species of mangrove plants representing 34 families and 57 genera are present in Indian Sundarbans out of which 25 are true mangrove species, 30 are mangrove associates and 37 are black mangroves.
-The Indian Sundarban is dominated by the Rhizophoraceae and Avicenniaceae whereas the Bangladesh Sundarbans is dominated by the Heritiera and Excoecaria.
-The Heritiera (Sundari) is considered an endangered species in Indian Sundarbans as it is rapidly disappearing due to less freshwater inflow from upstream and high salinity condition.
+About 100 species of mangrove plants representing 34 families and 57 genera are present in Indian Sundarbans [6] out of which 25 are true mangrove species, 30 are mangrove associates and 37 are black mangroves.
+The Indian Sundarban is dominated by the Rhizophoraceae and Avicenniaceae whereas the Bangladesh Sundarbans is dominated by the Heritiera and Excoecaria [6].
+The Heritiera (Sundari) is considered endangered species in Indian an Sundarbans as it is rapidly disappearing due to less freshwater inflow from upstream and high salinity condition [6,7].
 The Nypa fruticans, Phoenix paludosa, Xylocarpus mekongensis are the other rare and endangered flora in the Indian Sundarbans.